bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this second ``ro-crate-metadata.json`` example, we want to illustrate the workflow provenance result of a Java COMPSs
-application execution in the MareNostrum 5 supercomputer.
+application execution in the MareNostrum V supercomputer.
 We show the execution of a matrix LU factorization
 for out-of-core sparse matrices implemented with COMPSs and using the Java programming language.
 In this algorithm,
 matrix ``A`` is both input and output of the workflow, since the factorization overwrites the original value of ``A``.
 In addition, we have used a 4x4 blocks hyper-matrix (i.e. the matrix is divided in 16 blocks, that contain 16
 elements each) and, if a block is all 0s, the corresponding file will not be
 created in the file system (in the example, this happens for blocks ``A.0.3``, ``A.1.3``, ``A.3.0`` and ``A.3.1``).
 We
-do not define the ``data_persistence`` option, which means it will be false, and the datasets will not be included in
+do not define the ``data_persistence`` option, which means it will be ``False``, and the datasets will not be included in
 the resulting crate (i.e. only references to the location of files will be included in the metadata).

 The corresponding ``ro-crate-metadata.json`` can be found here: